lostpebble/generate-package-json-webpack-plugin/README.md

 ### Second argument: `versionsPackageFilename`

-( **Optional** ) **unless** your `webpack.config.js` file is not in the same folder as your base projects `package.json` file.
+( **Optional** ) **unless** your Webpack config file is not in the same folder as your base project's `package.json` file.

-This is the filename from which the plugin will source the versions for the modules that appear in this bundle.
+This is the filename from which the plugin will source the versions for the modules that appear in the final generated `package.json`.
 Usually it will just be the base `package.json` file in your parent directory (assuming that your development code has been using dependencies sourced from your base `node_modules` folder):

 The **default** value inside the plugin is set like this:
 ```